 Along the wall behind beds is 10-year-old owner-artist Lizzie Meyer’s private gallery of watercolors.
 Bedroom decorated by David Barrett.
 Flowered sheet and pillowcase are Wamsutta’s “Milles Fleurs.”

-Daisies and trellis make for a garden-themed bedroom (1966)
+Daisies and trellis make for garden-themed kids room decor (1966)

 Treillage headboards set the bucolic theme that pervades a young girl’s bedroom from the lattice ceiling to the grass green vinyl tile floor.